Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/new-york-usa/index.md

 ![Alt Text / Responsive Traffic Management](./dep-water-meters.jpeg "Responsive Traffic Management")

 **Responsive Traffic Management**.
-New York City has 6,000 miles of streets which are used by more than 5,000 public buses, 13,000 yellow taxis, 60,000 for-hire vehicles, and millions of commuters daily.
-Midtown in Motion is a technologyenabled traffic management system that uses real-time traffic information from a variety of sources, such as microwave sensors, traffic video cameras and EZPass readers to gather traffic flow information to monitor and respond to various traffic conditions.
+New York City has 6,000 miles of streets which are used by more than 5,000 public buses, 13,000 yellow taxis, countless vehicles, and millions of commuters daily.
+Midtown in Motion is a technologyenabled traffic management system that uses real-time traffic information from a variety of sources, such as microwave sensors, traffic video cameras and EZPass readers to gather traffic flow information to monitor and respond to various traffic conditions and strategically adjust the green light time to optimize the transportation efficiency.

 ![Alt Text / Responsive Traffic Management](./traffic-mgmt.jpeg "Responsive Traffic Management")